-All earthwork; erosion, sediment, and water pollution controls; stream dewatering; instream structure construction; and revegetation will conform to the 100% Design Submittal Plans and Special Provisions detailed in the Lindsay Creek Off-Channel Coho Habitat Improvement Design Project.
-Any deviations from these Plans and Special Provisions MUST have written approval from the PWA Senior Engineer and PCFWWRA prior to taking place.
-It is expected that earthen channel reconstruction, culvert installation, off-channel feature construction, site stabilization and revegetation efforts including temporary access for construction will take several weeks.
-Heavy equipment (e.g., excavator, bull dozer, dump truck(s)) and labor are required to complete these tasks; other materials include large woody debris, rock, plants, and erosion control supplies.
-All project contractors and personnel will adhere to CDFW invasive species prevention and equipment decontamination protocols.
+Implementation: All earthwork, erosion and sediment control, water pollution controls, stream dewatering, instream structure construction, and revegetation will conform to the 100% Design Submittal Plans and Special Provisions detailed in the Lindsay Creek In-Stream Coho Habitat Improvement Design Project.
+Any deviations from these Plans and Special Provisions MUST garner written approval from the PWA Project Engineer AND PCFWWRA prior to being implemented.
+It is expected that installation of wood structures, inset floodplains, and backwater alcove on Lindsay Creek will take approximately 3-4 weeks.
+Heavy equipment (e.g., excavator, bulldozer, dump truck(s)) and labor are required to complete these tasks and will require other materials including large woody debris, rock, plants, and erosion control materials.
+All project contractors and personnel will adhere to CDFW invasive species prevention and equipment decontamination protocols prior to arriving at the work site.
 When applicable, all heavy equipment, survey and field gear will abide by the protocols outlined by CDFW (see Supplementary Documents).
-Moreover, all mitigation measures described in the CDFW Regional General Permit will be followed and all other required permit provisions will be followed by the Contractor.
-Additionally, all the requirements of the SWRCB General Construction Permit and/or EPA Small Project Rainfall Erosivity Waiver shall be met for construction of the off-channel feature.
+Moreover, all mitigation measures described in the CDFW Regional General Permit will be followed and the Contractor(s) shall also adhere to all other required permit provisions.